jannismain/ntt-peak-detection/README.md

 As the requirements state that the data will not include noise, data preprocessing can initially be disregarded.

+## Implementation Details

+Peak detection algorithms are implemented in `ntt_peaks.lib` and picked-up by the cli demo tool automatically.
+This allows for rapid prototyping of different algorithms and compare them on different data sets.

+## Plan

+- [x] Research peak detection algorithms
+- [x] Setup project structure
+- [x] Implement and test peak detection algorithm
+- [x] Add FastAPI web interface

 ## Final Thoughts

 - interesting problem, as peak detection seems to highly depend on the characteristics of the data trying to detect peaks from
-- solution (**neighbours+threshold**) works reasonably well on training data without much hyperparameter optimization
+- algorithm (**neighbours+threshold**) works reasonably well on training data without much custom optimization (threshold value is $2*mean$)
+  - performance on data with much higher/lower variance likely worse -> different way of determining threshold value
 - solution to parsing list of numbers in FastAPI seems too complicated
 - requirements not fulfilled completely, as API only works on single list of values, not list of value pairs right now (peak index instead of peak x-value is returned)
   - peak detection algorithms mostly work on y-values only
   - Should have used a Panda dataframe to represent data in more convenient and performant way -> limited prior experience with Python data science libraries
   - Own representation (`Signal(x,y,label)`) surely not the best way
+- if no algorithm works on all data consistently, algorithm selection and parametrization should be included in the api call
+- with more time, tests and documentation would have been extended